How to Rent-to-Own a Home With Bad Credit

 Work on improving your credit

 Make sure your report is accurate and complete.
-Check for errors such as incorrect names, addresses, or accounts that have been closed but listed as open or misreported as late or delinquent.
+Common credit report errors to look for include incorrect names, addresses, or accounts that have been closed but listed as open or misreported as late or delinquent.[6]

 • Pay down existing debt.
 Reducing credit card debt and other consumer debt lowers your overall debt load and frees up more money for other expenditures.

 • Make timely payments.
-Late payments can adversely affect your credit score and make it more difficult to secure approval from lenders.
+Late payments can adversely affect your credit score and make it more difficult to secure lender approval.

 • Build savings accounts.
 Boosting your savings is another way to increase lenders' chances of approval.
-An emergency fund assures the lender that you'll be able to cover costs if something comes up without needing further assistance.
+An emergency fund assures the lender that you can cover costs if something comes up without needing further assistance.

 Another strategy to consider is requesting a rapid rescore from your lender.
 This process can improve your credit score quickly, typically in a few days.
 Ask your lender if they offer this service.

-Before entering into a rent-to-own contract, research your options and consult with financial experts, such as local realtors who specialize in these types of agreements.
-They can provide guidance and advice to help navigate the process and avoid potential pitfalls.
+Before entering into a rent-to-own contract, thoroughly explore your options and seek advice from financial experts, like local real estate agents experienced in these arrangements.
+Their guidance will help you navigate the process effectively and avoid common pitfalls, ensuring a smoother path to homeownership.

 Authors & Editorial History